ppy/osu-wiki/news/2022-12-01-osumonthly-5.md

 and the answer was: *BAT (Beatmap Appreciation Team)*.
 If you were curious, the "T" was dropped after the group was renamed into "Beatmap Appreciators".

-Thanks to chromb we have got yet another puzzling question for you, and that question is...:
+Thanks to chromb we have got yet another puzzling question for you, and that question is...

 TBA

-The rules are as usual, you have 1 month since the news post release to answer, first person to answer correctly receives 1 month of osu!supporter.
+The rules are as usual: you have 1 month since the news post release to answer, and the first person to answer correctly receives 1 month of osu!supporter.
 Good luck!

 ## Things to look out for in December

-- A new LAN is organized next month, but this time, in France!
-The [UTT Arena](https://osu.ppy.sh/community/forums/topics/1661444?n=1) organized tournaments for osu! and osu!mania, so if you are interested in the French scene, be sure to catch the top French players compete on the hardest maps by tuning into their livestream on [Twitch](https://www.twitch.tv/osufrlive).
+- A new LAN is organised next month, but this time, in France!
+The [UTT Arena](https://osu.ppy.sh/community/forums/topics/1661444?n=1) organised tournaments for osu! and osu!mania, so if you are interested in the French scene, be sure to catch the top French players compete on the hardest maps by tuning into their livestream on [Twitch](https://www.twitch.tv/osufrlive).
 - The "New Beginnings" art contest [has been announced and is underway](https://osu.ppy.sh/community/contests/160)!
 You have until mid-December to submit your wonderful artworks, or if you are not the creative or drawing type, sit tight as we await for the voting to begin just around the winter holidays!

 ## End word

 Thank you for reading this month's edition of osu!monthly!
-Next month we will be making some announcements in regards to additional content being added onto osu!monthly and we would love to hear your opinions!
-As always, if you have any words of encouragement or criticism, we would also love for you to reach out and let us know what we can do better.
+Next month will see the start of *new content* in this monthly post, so keep your eyes peeled.
+As always, if you have any words of encouragement or criticism, we would also love for you to reach out and let us know what you would like to see.

 The osu!monthly team once again wishes you the best during the current holiday season!